 Who should apply for the International Foundation programme?

-If you have completed secondary school education in your home country, the International Foundation programme provides academic preparation for first year entry and ensures that you meet the minimum English language requirement for entry to your chosen undergraduate degree programme.
-In some circumstances you may be able to enrol on the Foundation programme in order to change your specialist subject.
+You should apply for this course if you have completed secondary school education in your home country.
+The International Foundation programme provides academic preparation for first year entry and ensures that you meet the minimum English language requirement for entry to your chosen undergraduate degree programme at Queen's.
+Successful completion of this programme will also allow you to apply for entry to other universities in the UK.

 Assessment will be by: